dotnet/csharplang/proposals/records.md

 public override bool Equals(object other) => Equals(other as T);
 ```

-`GetHashCode()` returns the sum of the following terms where each term may be multipled by a constant:
+`GetHashCode()` returns the sum of the following terms where each term may be multiplied by a constant:
 - For each field declared in the record type, the value of
 `System.Collections.Generic.EqualityComparer<TN>.Default.GetHashCode(fieldN)` where `TN` is the field type, and
 - If there is a base record type, the value of `base.GetHashCode())`; otherwise